BoltzExchange/boltz-web-app/prd/tron-send.md

 ## Wallet support

 Tron sends require a directly connected Tron wallet.
-For the initial release, only TronLink and MetaMask are supported.
+For the initial release, only TronLink and MetaMask are supported alongside Wallet Connect.

 ## Approvals